From Forest to Farm and Back Again

 - Organize field trips to two different forests, one managed by industry and one managed by state parks.
 Compare and contrast the forest management activities and the condition of the forest.

-- Research the 400 year history of a local forest.
+- Research the history of a local forest back for 400 years.

 Team Teaching Possibilities

 Technology: Have students create a Power Point presentation describing the changes to the forest ecosystem (clearing forests, farm abandonment, return of second-growth forests) in Petersham, Massachusetts, following the arrival of the Europeans.

 English: Using the Essay, the historical record (The History of Petersham), and Worksheet 3 as a guide, ask students to create 3 short, fictional, first-hand accounts (in the form of journal entries) that describe the physical landscape of Petersham, Massachusetts in 1700, 1740, and 1850.
 In addition to describing the changes in the land, students also should speculate about how alterations in the landscape may have affected the daily lives of people in the area between 1700 and 1850.

 Math: Since Worksheet 4 incorporates math skills, this exercise could be introduced in a social studies class and completed in a math class.
 Alternatively, math teachers could build upon this activity by having students analyze and answer questions regarding historical maps that require similar mathematical skills.

 Science: Because a major theme of the activity focuses on how the arrival of Europeans affected the various forest ecosystems over time, science teachers could have students study how either plant life or wildlife changed in a local forest (following European colonization) as a result of human interaction with the land between 1700 and 1850.